 Clare also advises on compliance, capacity building and growth opportunities.
-These include stakeholder analysis and engagement, ESG/sustainability disclosure and reporting guidance, and risk mapping across businesses and supply chains.
-Clare previously spent several years in Control Risks’ Africa practice and has extensive experience advising on integrity, political and social risks in emerging and frontier markets.
+These include stakeholder analysis and engagement, ESG/sustainability reporting guidance, supply chain mapping and portfolio monitoring.
+Clare is currently based in Singapore, focused on Southeast Asia.
+She previously spent several years in Control Risks’ Africa practice and has extensive experience advising on integrity, political and social risks in emerging and frontier markets.

-Prior to joining Control Risks, Clare worked as an Africa-focussed political risk analyst and for NGOs in Ghana and the UK.
-She has acted as a conflict and natural disaster risk consultant for UNICEF covering countries in Africa and southeast Asia, and as a researcher for a UK government-funded programme analysing approaches to state justice in fragile and conflict-affected states.
+Before joining Control Risks, Clare worked as an Africa-focussed political risk analyst and for NGOs in Ghana and the UK.
+She has acted as a conflict and natural disaster risk consultant for UNICEF covering countries in Africa and Southeast Asia, and as a researcher for a UK government-funded programme analysing approaches to state justice in fragile and conflict-affected states.

 Clare holds a Master's degree in international development and humanitarian emergencies from the London School of Economics (LSE) and has completed a programme in war, law and human rights, also at the LSE.
 She is a GRI Certified Sustainability Professional, focused on corporate sustainability reporting.